SQUAD STANDARDS

 · Rescue Tools and Equipment

-1. One (1) hydraulic rescue tool power unit, gas or electric, mounted in a bracket fastened to the apparatus.
+One (1) hydraulic rescue tool power unit, gas or electric.

-1. Assorted cribbing able to secure at least one (1) passenger vehicles.
+Assorted cribbing able to secure at least one (1) passenger vehicle.

 · Miscellaneous Equipment

-8. One (1) approved dry chemical portable fire extinguisher with a minimum 80-B:C rating mounted in a bracket fastened to the apparatus.
+8. One (1) approved dry chemical portable fire extinguisher with a minimum 80-B:C rating.

-10. One (1) approved CO2 portable fire extinguisher with a minimum 10-B:C rating mounted in a bracket fastened to the apparatus.
+10. One (1) approved CO2 portable fire extinguisher with a minimum 10-B:C rating.

 13. Two (2) 12-ft. x 14-ft. minimum salvage covers.